cgosmeyer/mkpypkg/README.md

 # mkpypkg

-Initializes an empty Python package to my own tastes.
+Initializes an empty Python package or reorganizes existing directory into Python package.

+Assumptions:

-The LICENSE assumes MIT.
+	MIT LICENSE

-The .gitignore assumes all Python.
+	All Python for .gitignore

 ## Installation